Acceleration radiation from vibrating atoms in Schwarzschild spacetime: Conclusion

-While our main result is formulated in (1+1) dimensions, Section \ref{sec5} sketches the (3+1) generalization in which the resonant skeleton—the Floquet selection rule, period factor $2\pi/\Omega$, and Bessel weights—survives intact, but each partial wave is filtered by the Schwarzschild barrier through a greybody transmission $|\mathcal{T}_{\omega\ell}|^2$.
-In this sense, curvature influences the spectrum predominantly through (a) redshift at the worldline (entering $\omega_n$ and the Bessel argument) and (b) propagation from the source region to $\mathscr{I}^+$ (entering $|\mathcal{T}_{\omega\ell}|^2$).
-This separation suggests a practical program: compute the local, redshifted source spectrum using our closed form, then convolve with transmission probabilities to obtain observable fluxes.\\ Methodologically, an important contribution of this work is to place the mode-amplitude route—often viewed as complementary to the Wightman-function response functional—on equal footing for time-periodic trajectories.
-The Jacobi–Anger–to–delta-comb chain makes explicit how resonance, not stationarity, underlies detector excitation in curved backgrounds.
-Appendix \ref{appendixA} will provide the distributional foundation for the sinc $\to$ Dirac-delta limit under various switchings; an optional Appendix \ref{appendixB} can show the equivalence of our mode-amplitude expression with the response-functional route, strengthening the robustness of the result.\\ There are several natural extensions.
+There are several natural extensions.
 First, completing the (3+1) program with numerical Regge–Wheeler integration would quantify greybody suppression across $\ell$ and test s-wave dominance as a function of $R_0$, $\Omega$, and $A$.
 Second, changing the quantum state of the field (Unruh or Hartle–Hawking) introduces stimulated terms without altering the resonant backbone, enabling applications to near-horizon steady fluxes and black-hole thermality.
 Third, going beyond radial oscillations to circular or epicyclic motion (and, in Kerr, to frame-dragging-locked orbits) would probe selection rules tied to azimuthal quantum numbers and superradiant windows.
 Fourth, incorporating finite spatial smearing of the detector and higher-order perturbative effects would address line broadening, level shifts, and backreaction.
-Finally, optimizing trajectories for maximal spectral weight at selected harmonics suggests a control-theoretic angle on “curvature-assisted radiation engineering.”
+Finally, optimizing trajectories for maximal spectral weight at selected harmonics suggests a control-theoretic angle on curvature-assisted radiation engineering.

+From a broader perspective, our closed-form expression for the redshifted Floquet spectrum of an oscillating detector provides a simple analytic laboratory for testing how curvature modifies Unruh-like effects.
+Because the result reduces smoothly to the known flat-space vibrating-atom limit while encoding the gravitational potential only through \(f(R_0)\) and greybody factors, it suggests a clear strategy for exporting tabletop acceleration-radiation proposals to astrophysically relevant spacetimes.
+We expect that the formal tools developed here, especially the finite-time Floquet analysis in curved space, will be useful in future studies of more realistic detectors, different quantum states (Unruh/Hartle-Hawking), and dynamical geometries.

 \acknowledgments R. P. and A. O would like to acknowledge networking support of the COST Action CA21106 - COSMIC WISPers in the Dark Universe: Theory, astrophysics and experiments (CosmicWISPers), the COST Action CA22113 - Fundamental challenges in theoretical physics (THEORY-CHALLENGES), the COST Action CA21136 - Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse), the COST Action CA23130 - Bridging high and low energies in search of quantum gravity (BridgeQG), and the COST Action CA23115 - Relativistic Quantum Information (RQI) funded by COST (European Cooperation in Science and Technology).
 R. P. and A. O. would also like to acknowledge the funding support of SCOAP3.